*Definitions are given in relation to map turtles. There may be other meanings for these words.*

 Paraphyly – a group that contains its last common ancestor, but not all the descendants of that ancestor

-Pheromone – a chemical produced by an individual and released into the environment for the purpose of signaling other individuals of the same species for a specific intent such as to attract mates, mark territories, or to leave a scent trail.
+Pheromone – a chemical produced by an individual and released into the environment to signal other individuals of the same species for a specific intent such as to attract mates, mark territories, or leave a scent trail.

 Phylogenetics – the evolutionary relationships within or between groups.